obaskly/AutoWP/README.md

-# AutoWP Beta
+# AutoWP

-AutoWP Beta is an application designed to automate the generation and posting of SEO-friendly articles to a WordPress website, as well as Social media.
+AutoWP is an application designed to automate the generation and posting of SEO-friendly articles to a WordPress website, as well as Social media.
 The application utilizes OpenAI's GPT models for content generation and provides a user-friendly interface for managing article creation.

 ![7](https://github.com/obaskly/AutoWP/assets/11092871/1534ca36-88fb-4b82-8caa-fcbb201924ee)